-Many retail professionals complain that the job often presents a low ceiling for their career.
+Many retail professionals complain that the job often presents a low ceiling for their careers.
 Too often, employers are hesitant to hire internally, offer salaried roles, and provide benefits.
 And it’s exactly this attitude that leads to high employee turnover rates in retail.

-Though incentivizing your staff with these friendlier offers might be more expensive in the short-term, it will certainly save you money down the road.
+Though incentivizing your staff with these friendlier offers might be more expensive in the short term, it will certainly save you money down the road.
 High turnover among your staff has several detrimental effects:

 - Severance pay